All Products

 1. Log on to the Realtime Compute for Apache Flink console.

-2. Check that the number of unallocated single-zone CUs in the current workspace is greater than or equal to the number of allocated CUs in the current namespace that uses cross-zone CUs.
+2. Check that the number of unallocated single-zone CUs in your workspace exceeds or equals the number of cross-zone CUs allocated to the target namespace.

-If the number of unallocated single-zone CUs in the workspace is less than the number of allocated CUs in the namespace, you can add single-zone CUs for the workspace.
-You can also click Reconfigure Resources in the Actions column of a single-zone namespace and change the value in the Resource Reconfiguration (CUs) column to release single-zone CUs.
-For more information about how to reconfigure resources, see Reconfigure resources.
+If the number of unallocated single-zone CUs is insufficient, add single-zone CUs.
+Alternatively, you can click Reconfigure Resources in the Actions column of another single-zone namespace and reduce the value in the Resource Reconfiguration (CUs) column.
+For more information, see Reconfigure resources.

-3. Find the desired namespace and click Turn off high availability in the Actions column.
-In the dialog box that appears, click OK.
+3. Find the target namespace and click Turn off high availability in the Actions column.
+In the dialog, click OK.

 After you disable the cross-zone high availability feature, the resource change policies are the same as those when you enable the cross-zone high availability feature.
 After the feature is completely disabled, you can use the namespace as expected.